Mind Games for Dogs: Easy Brain Games to Tire Your Dog Out Fast

 Bonus: I’ve even placed some food in Henry’s bed, which always thrills him!

 Without a doubt, this is Henry’s favorite mealtime brain game.
 It’s super simple!
-The best part is Henry gets to be active and search for his food a bit.
-Besides he loves it when he finds his treasures of food.
+The best part is that Henry gets to be active and search for his food a bit.
+Besides, he loves it when he finds his treasures of food.

 Also, you’ll want to play in a room or space with flooring that can handle food being thrown.
 Thus, you probably will want to avoid a carpeted room.
 As I mentioned, my floors are wood and work well for this game.
 Although, you could go outside if you have a clean patio free of chemicals, ants, and other harmful products and items.